WHY WE EXIST

 I’m Evonne, a multi-disciplinary designer with over two decades of experience helping organisations understand people deeply, make sense of complex situations, and build solutions that work.

 Having a family of my own reshaped how I see design.
 At work, it shifted how businesses think, collaborate, and solve problems.
-But the most valuable impact was having a shared language and way of working at home, with the people I care about most.
+But home is where design thinking brought the most value, giving us a shared language and way of working with the people I care about most.
+I didn’t make more money, but my relationships grew much richer.
+Because for once, the people I put in at the centre of the process are the ones closest to me, the ones I actually care about most.

 I was born and raised in Singapore, lived in Tel Aviv, and currently call Helsinki home.